- Date:

 See Section 4 for details on system sizing and tanks for all hot water systems, and read on for advice on heat pump hot water systems.

-Integrated and spilt systems explained
+Integrated and split systems explained

 Like solar systems, heat pump hot water systems are configured as either one-piece (integrated) or split.
 In an integrated system, the evaporator and fan are mounted on top of or beside the tank and integrated into a single unit.